-I could see a little opening ahead and thought, “Light at the end of the tunnel.”
-But really it was only getting started.
-I came out the top of Spencer Gorge and looked back down triumphantly until I turned to look up ahead at the trail winding up another mountain and then down Razorback Ridge.
+I could see a little opening ahead and thought, ‘Light at the end of the tunnel’, but really it was only getting started.
+I came out at the top of Spencer Gorge and looked back down triumphantly until I turned to look up ahead at the trail winding up another mountain and then down Razorback Ridge.

-Razorback Ridge was aptly named, because it was literally a skinny ridgeline made out of razor sharp rocks.
-So of course the trail climbed it’s way up to the top and then made you clamber down along the ridgeline over rocks that were literally starting to chew away at my boots.
+Razorback Ridge is aptly named.
+It was literally a skinny ridgeline made out of razor-sharp rocks.
+So, of course, the trail climbed it’s way up to the top and then made you clamber down along the ridgeline over rocks that were literally starting to chew away at my boots.

-So the scenery may have been incredible but by the time I was walking down from the ridge and towards my camp site at Fringe Lily Creek, I was wrecked.
-Over seven hours after leaving Brinkley Bluff, I picked a spot off the edge of the trail, pitched my tent, threw my bag inside, crawled in after it and slept for 11 hours.
+The scenery may have been incredible, but by the time I was walking down from the ridge and towards the unofficial campsite at Fringe Lily Creek, I was wrecked.
+There was already a couple of people who had taken the only flattened spot so I continued another hundred metres looking to find somewhere.
+Over seven hours after leaving Brinkley Bluff, I just picked a spot off the edge of the trail, pitched my tent, threw my bag inside, crawled in after it and slept solidly for 11 hours.
 I’m not even joking.

-So after my tough day and 11 hour sleep, I had to do it all again.
-The next day was another 20+km day, but according to my itinerary it would be my last so I just needed to get it done.
-Not only that, I would pass through Hugh Gorge and that was when Zak from LTTS had said I’d be cruisin’ through after.
+After my tough day and 11-hour sleep, I had to do it all again.
+The next day was another 20+ km day, but according to my itinerary, it would be my last day over 20km so I just needed to get it done.
+Not only that, but I would also pass through Hugh Gorge which was where Zak from LTTS had said I’d be cruisin’ through from thereafter.
 Thank God he was right, because I mentally depended on his words to get me there.

 I lay in my tent that night and my eyes were feeling heavy by 7.30pm.
-My right foot had been aching now for two days and it throbbed but I went to sleep knowing that I would be halfway tomorrow!
+My right foot had been aching now for two days and it throbbed but I went to sleep knowing that I would be halfway through the Larapinta Trail tomorrow!